unnumsykar/tf-idf/README.md

 # tf-idf
-used tf-idf for classification of reviews for feedback analysis
+used tf-idf vectorization for classification of reviews for feedback analysis